Using explosive percolation in analysis of real-world networks: Introduction

 The percolation process realized by the {\em Achlioptas procedure}~\cite{Achlioptas09} is different from classical percolation.
-This ``explosive percolation'' begins with a graph of isolated nodes and at each evolution step, two potential edges are chosen at random.
-Then, the edge that minimizes the product or sum of the sizes of the two components that would be merged, is added to the graph.
-This procedure eventually leads to an explosive percolation transition, which appears discontinuous (first order).
-However, recently it was shown that in reality this transition is continuous and belongs to a new universality class with very small exponent of the order parameter~\cite{daCosta10}.
-The above or similar procedures have been applied on various model networks, such as regular lattices~\cite{Ziff09} and scale-free networks~\cite{Radicchi09,*Cho09}.
-Several papers have constructed an intuitive picture of the mechanisms behind this behavior such as local cluster aggregation~\cite{Cho10,*DSouza10}, formation of many large components before percolation transition~\cite{Friedman09}, or inhibition of growth of the largest cluster~\cite{Araujo10}.
-Other criteria for the growth process have also been suggested, such as choosing edges with a probability proportional to a weight determined by their cluster sizes~\cite{Manna09}.
+This ``explosive percolation'' begins with a graph of isolated nodes and at each step, two potential edges are chosen at random.
+Then, the edge that minimizes the product or sum of the sizes of the two components that would be merged is added to the graph.
+This procedure eventually leads to an explosive percolation transition that appears discontinuous (first order).
+However, it has recently been argued that in reality the transition is continuous and belongs to a new universality class with very small exponent of the order parameter~\cite{daCosta10}.
+The above or similar procedures have been applied to various model networks ranging from regular lattices~\cite{Ziff09} to scale-free networks~\cite{Radicchi09,*Cho09}.
+Several papers have painted an intuitive picture of the mechanisms behind this behavior such as local cluster aggregation~\cite{Cho10,*DSouza10}, formation of many large components before percolation transition~\cite{Friedman09}, or inhibition of growth of the largest cluster~\cite{Araujo10}.
+Other criteria for the growth process have also been suggested, such as choosing edges proportionally to a weight determined by their cluster sizes~\cite{Manna11}.